MartinEesmaa/VVCEasy/README.md

 * [VVenCguiEx](https://github.com/rigaya/VVenCguiEx) (original Japanese language only for instructions and application (you can still translate), only encoder & Windows only, requires Aviutl) (this may be medium or hard) (created by rigaya)

 * [VVConvert](https://vvconvert.app/) (only encoder, encodes to VVC raw bitstream from any FFmpeg compatible video codecs, requires FFmpeg to open input video files) (created by Alec Carter) ([source code](https://github.com/alectr0/VVConvert))

+* [Av1ador](https://github.com/porcino/Av1ador) - This program allows to encode VVC while transcoding by preview and comparison from original video, includes other encoders as well. (created by porcino) ([source code](https://github.com/porcino/Av1ador))

 # Without VVCEasy, experimental option for professional coders, other developers, and everyone (hard)